emrog13/Manuscript_Code/README.md

-Code used in the following published manuscripts
+Code used in the following submitted and published manuscripts